Name: Saralee Negro Doll

 - Saralee doll ad, King Industries, December 6, 1951.
 Jet magazine.

-Slideshow #2 – Two Additional Saralee doll ads (full and cropped images)— use the right arrow to advance the slideshow.
+Slideshow #2 – Two Additional Saralee doll ads (full and cropped images)— use the right or left arrows to advance the slideshow.

 Slideshow #2 Photo Credits: